codacy/docs/docs/repositories-configure/code-patterns.md

 </tbody>
 </table>

+!!! note
     For performance reasons, if you make changes to pattern settings using configuration files, Codacy may display outdated messages for issues that have already been identified by those patterns.

 ## Configuring the repository root directory for analysis